 “When it was first proposed, it picked up a couple of votes,” Vincent said Monday.
 “And then it just kind of stalemated.
 I don’t think there was … much appetite.”

 Then the Buccaneers’ head coach, Greg Schiano first floated the fourth-and-long idea to commissioner Roger Goodell over 13 years ago, according to a 2012 Time Magazine piece.
-Schiano’s suggestion came three years after one of his former Rutgers players, Eric LeGrand, was paralyzed from the neck down while making a tackle on a kickoff.
+Schiano’s suggestion came a couple of years after one of his former Rutgers players, Eric LeGrand, was paralyzed from the neck down while making a tackle on a kickoff in 2010.
 The NFL has since made other significant adjustments to the kickoff in the interest of player safety.

 When discussing the kickoff with the competition committee on Sunday, special teams coaches voiced concerns over returners and tacklers suffering concussions (via Maske).
 However, there will not be any “major changes” to the 2-year-old dynamic kickoff format this offseason, Maske reports.
 Jeff Miller, the league’s executive vice president, said “the competition committee, the health and safety side agree that we’re definitely on the right track.”